Where are they?

 A closer look at who lived in North Walls and Brims in the 1861 census

 In 1888 many Orkney crofters applied to the very new Crofters’ Commission for rent reductions.
-Their evidence and the decisions made are found in WR Mackintosh’s The Orkney Crofters, now out of print.
+WR Mackintosh’s The Orkney Crofters records their oral evidence and the outcomes of their applications.
+The book is long our of print.
 Here is a transcription of the North Walls and Brims pages (pdf).
-The descriptions of the work the crofters and forebears had done to improve their land, rising rents and other comments, make this a fascinating piece of social history, whether or not your ancestors are directly mentioned.
+They are a fascinating piece of social history, recording the work the crofters and forebears had done to improve their land as well as the issues they faced, like rising rents.
+Worth a read whether or not your ancestors get a mention or not.

 Check my links to other sites relevant to families from Walls and Brims.